 - EYU to Previous Year FPS

 HMRC has extended the use of the FPS to allow employers to continue to report revised year to date payment data after the deadline of 19 April.

 Contractors now need to be processed like a standard employee so they pay the correct tax and National Insurance.

 Get ready for more Good Work

-Cascade is a HR system that supports you in keeping up with legislation changes and ensuring your business processes remain compliant.
+Cascade is a HR system for large businesses that supports you in keeping up with legislation changes and ensuring your business processes remain compliant.